unep-grid/mapx-documentation/docs/legal-notices/terms-of-use.rst

 Modifications to the terms
 ---------------------------

-GRID-Geneva reserves the right to update or modify these **Terms of use** at any time.
+UNIGE/GRID reserves the right to update or modify these **Terms of use** at any time.
 Changes will be communicated via the MapX platform or email.
 Continued use of MapX following any updates constitutes  acceptance of the revised terms.